annalisa144/reverdecer/_posts/2018-07-18-stuff-we-have-to-do-before-breakfast.md

 * get filtered water for nasal irrigation
 * all that other hygeine stuff
 * refill [tippy-tap](https://reverdecer.annalisagross.com/2018/07/01/sink-success/) jug from rain bucket to finish washing hands
+* wring out the handtowel from last night's rain and "dry" hands
 * refill cat food in the shed (out of Max's reach)
 * refill dog food
+* put the pet beds out in the sun since it's too cold in the shade still
+* feed chickens
-* refill chicken food
+* catch and return chicken that escaped during feeding
+* give chickens fresh water
-* refill five water dishes for all of those animals
+* fill five water dishes for cats and dogs
 * change the ice packs in the cooler, which means taking half of the stuff out of the cooler and a few things out of the freezer
 * turn on the van cause we don't have enough sun to run the freezer off the solar panels
 * breathe in disgusting fumes